JerrettDavis/FolderProcessor/README.md

 ## What is FolderProcessor

-FolderProcessor is a two-part framework that aims to make building routing file processing applications a bit easier.
+FolderProcessor is a two-part framework that aims to make building file processing applications a bit easier.
 It accomplishes this by giving you a flexible, easy-to-use pattern that you can apply over and over to your various processing needs.
 At it's core, FolderProcessor consists of two main domains: `Monitoring` and `Processing`.